YPO Expedition Chapter

 🏨 Pousada de Armenteira

-Walk to Santiago de Compostela9.3 miles
+Walk to Santiago de Compostela

 The final walk.
 Arrive at the Cathedral of Santiago de Compostela and receive your well-earned Compostela certificate.